 Prep time is 15 minutes the night before, and cook time is 30 minutes.

 For The Streusel Topping

-1. MAKE the streusel: Mix the brown sugar, flour and cinnamon in medium bowl.
+1. MAKE the streusel: Mix the brown sugar, flour, and cinnamon in a medium bowl.
 Cover and set aside until ready to assemble in the morning.

 2. MAKE the casserole: Whisk together the eggs, 1 cup of the milk, 1/4 cup of the granulated sugar and the cinnamon in a large bowl until well blended.
 Add bread cubes and toss gently to coat.

 3. POUR evenly into 13″ x 9″ baking dish sprayed with no-stick cooking spray.

 4. MIX the cream cheese, the remaining 2 tablespoons each of milk and sugar, and the lemon extract in a medium bowl, until well blended.
 Gently stir in 1 cup of the blueberries.
 Spread evenly on top of bread cubes.
 Top with the remaining 1 cup of blueberries.
 Cover and refrigerate overnight.